daisy/reading-apps-ux-reqs/requirements/draft/user-reqs.md

 ### Library and Bookshelf

-Readers with print disabilities rely on a range of services, such as specialist online libraries, public and academic libraries, bookstores and more.
-Often, they will use more than one.
-This section describes the user requirements for interacting with online libraries provided by many DAISY Consortium members and adding content acquired from other sources.
+Readers with print disabilities rely on a range of services, such as specialist online libraries, public and academic libraries, bookstores, and more—often using multiple sources.
+This section outlines user requirements for managing and accessing content within the reading application, whether the content is acquired through integration with online repositories or imported from other sources (e.g., sideloaded files).
+Some requirements apply specifically when the application integrates with one or more online catalogs, and their implementation may depend on the capabilities and interfaces those catalogs provide.
-It covers using the online library, managing titles in the user's bookshelf, and information about individual titles the user has in their device.
+Other requirements, such as managing the user's local bookshelf and accessing metadata for stored titles, apply regardless of such integration.

 #### The user must have a simple way to log in to the reading system